EtienneCmb/visbrain/README.rst

    :align:   center

 **Visbrain** is an open-source python package and provides hardware accelerated visualizations mainly for neuroscientific data.
 It is based on top of `VisPy <http://vispy.org/>`_ and PyQt and is distributed under the 3-Clause BSD license.
-We also provide an online `documentation <http://etiennecmb.github.io/visbrain/>`_, `examples and datasets <https://github.com/EtienneCmb/visbrain/tree/master/examples>`_ and can also be downloaded from `PyPi <https://pypi.python.org/pypi/visbrain/>`_.
+We also provide an on line `documentation <http://etiennecmb.github.io/visbrain/>`_, `examples and datasets <https://github.com/EtienneCmb/visbrain/tree/master/examples>`_ and can also be downloaded from `PyPi <https://pypi.python.org/pypi/visbrain/>`_.

 Right now, four modules are implemented, with the first three coming with a modular graphical interface :